-- monthly detailed data by 10-digit Taric code for imports and 8-digit CN code for exports within 40 days of the end of the reference month; - detailed annual data by enterprise characteristics within 18 months of the end of the reference year; and
+• monthly detailed data by 10-digit codes for imports (8 first digits corresponding to the CN subheadings and 10th and 11th digits to further subdivisions used for the application of EU measures concerning imports) and by 8-digit codes (CN subheading) for exports within 40 days after the end of the reference month;

-• aggregated annual data by invoicing currency within three months of the end of the reference year but only once every two years (first transmission: 2010 data by 31 March 2011; second transmission: 2012 data by 31 March 2013, etc.).
+- detailed annual data by enterprise characteristics (i.e. by size, sector of economic activity or level of concentration) within 18 months after the end of the reference year; and - aggregated annual data by invoicing currency within three months after the end of the reference year but only once every two years (first transmission: 2010 data by 31 March 2011; second transmission: 2012 data by 31 March 2013, etc.).

-5.4 When are data revised and considered as final?
+5.8 When are data revised and considered as final?

 International trade in goods statistics, like many published statistics, must balance the need for timely information with the need for accuracy.
-Inevitably, the detailed data sent for a given month are subject to the possibility of later revision as a consequence of errors, omissions or - particularly with the Intrastat system - late declarations by the providers of the statistical information.
-When monthly results already sent to Eurostat are subject to revision, revised results are to be sent no later than the month after they become available.
+The detailed data sent for a given month are subject to the possibility of later revision as a consequence of errors, omissions or - particularly with the Intrastat system - late declarations by the providers of the statistical information.
+When monthly results already sent to Eurostat are subject to revision at national level, revised results are to be transmitted no later than the month after they become available.